-Automation of the mother and baby registration process at Croyden University Hospital could lead to reductions in appointment delays and associated clinical risks according to results from a recent proof of concept research project.
+Automation of the mother and baby registration process at Croydon University Hospital could lead to reductions in appointment delays and associated clinical risks according to results from a recent proof of concept research project.

-In response to the Government’s interoperability agenda, Croyden Health Services NHS Trust together with health IT consultancy Cloud21, has undertaken an assessment of UiPath’s process automation technology to see if it can improve interoperability between systems where direct data transfer interface is not possible.
+In response to the Government’s interoperability agenda, Croydon Health Services NHS Trust together with health IT consultancy Cloud21, has undertaken an assessment of UiPath’s process automation technology to see if it can improve interoperability between systems where direct data transfer interface is not possible.